samdatkins/sing-along/README.md

   - Install [Docker Desktop](https://www.docker.com/products/docker-desktop)
   - Install poetry
     - `curl -sSL https://install.python-poetry.org | python3 -`
-    - The command will tell you to run a command that looks something like this `export PATH="/Users/{your username}/.local/bin:$PATH"`, so do that.
+    - The command will tell you to run a command that looks something like this: `export PATH="/Users/{your username}/.local/bin:$PATH"`, so add that to the end of your `~/.zshrc` file and re-open your terminal
-  - Run `docker-compose up`
 - Frontend
   - Install NPM
     - `brew install node`